 Modeling false negatives in multinomial data is closely related to the notion of handling zero-inflation in univariate and multivariate count data.
-See \cite{blasco2019does} for an in-depth discussion of zero counts in the context of ecological research studies and \cite{scharf2022constructing} for an overview of hierarchical models for occupancy data.
 Count data are considered zero-inflated when the number of zeroes observed in the data set is larger than expected under the assumptions of the sampling distribution.
-Zero-inflated count models are typically constructed as a two-component mixture of a point mass at zero and a sampling distribution for the count data (e.g., Poisson or negative binomial distributions in the univariate setting) \citep{xu2015assessment, zhang2020nbzimm,jiang2021bayesian,shuler2021bayesian}.
-To achieve this, an at-risk indicator is introduced into the model to differentiate between at-risk zeros (i.e., a zero count is observed, but there is a positive probability of occurrence) and structural zeros (i.e., a zero count is observed because there is zero probability of occurrence) \citep{neelon2019bayesian}.
-Mapping these to the measurement error definitions above, at-risk (structural) zeros are synonymous with false (true) negatives.
+Zero-inflated count models are typically constructed as a two-component mixture of a point mass at zero and a sampling distribution for the count data (e.g., Poisson or negative binomial distributions in the univariate setting; \cite{xu2015assessment, zhang2020nbzimm,jiang2021bayesian,shuler2021bayesian}).
+To achieve this, an at-risk indicator is introduced into the model to differentiate between at-risk zeros (i.e., a zero count is observed, but there is a positive probability of occurrence) and structural zeros (i.e., a zero count is observed because there is zero probability of occurrence; \cite{neelon2019bayesian}), or equivalently between false negatives and true negatives, respectively.
 In multivariate settings, researchers link zero-inflated univariate count models via latent parameters that control the dependence structure between counts \citep{aitchison1989multivariate, chiquet2021poisson}.
-This approach models the multivariate counts unconditionally on the total count for the sample and is therefore not designed for multinomial classification problems or multivariate compositional count data when the total number of counts is fixed. \cite{koslovsky2023bayesian} introduced a zero-inflated Dirichlet-multinomial (DM) distribution for handling excess zeros in multivariate compositional count data, which differs from traditional approaches for modeling zero-inflation (or false negatives) in count data by assuming a mixture distribution on the count probabilities as opposed to the sampling distribution.
+This approach models the multivariate counts unconditionally on the total count for the sample and is therefore not designed for multinomial classification problems or multivariate compositional count data where the total number of counts is fixed. \cite{koslovsky2023bayesian} introduced a zero-inflated Dirichlet-multinomial (DM) distribution for handling excess zeros in multivariate compositional count data, which differs from traditional approaches for modeling zero-inflation in count data by assuming a mixture distribution on the count probabilities as opposed to the sampling distribution.
 Using a combination of data augmentation strategies, their approach is scalable to large compositional spaces, can accommodate covariates associated with zero-inflation and relative abundances, and has shown promising estimation performance in simulation.